Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 8 days young.
-Earth's natural satellite is moving through the first part of current synodic month.
+The Moon is 8 days young and navigating through the first part of the current synodic month.
 This is lunation 226 of Meeus index or 1179 from Brown series.

-The length of the lunation is 29 days, 9 hours and 51 minutes.
-It is 1 hour and 56 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 9 hours and 51 minutes and it is 1 hour and 56 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 2 hours and 53 minutes shorter than the mean synodic month length.
 It is 3 hours and 16 minutes longer compared to 21st century's shortest synodic month length.

-2 days after point of perigee on 20 April 2018 at 14:44 in ♊ Gemini.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 12 days, until the Moon reaches the point of next apogee on 6 May 2018 at 00:35 in ♑ Capricorn.
+2 days since point of perigee on 20 April 2018 at 14:44 in ♊ Gemini the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 12 days until the Moon reaches the point of next apogee on 6 May 2018 at 00:35 in ♑ Capricorn.

 The Moon is 364 733 km (226 635 mi) away from Earth and getting further over the next 12 days until the point apogee when Earth-Moon distance is going to be 404 458 km (251 319 mi).

-Moon is in ascending node in ♌ Leo at 12:19 crossing the ecliptic from South to North to meet descending node 13 days later on 7 May 2018 at 10:24 in ♒ Aquarius.
+Moon is in ascending node in ♌ Leo at 12:19 crossing the ecliptic from South to North.
+Lunar position remains north of if for the upcoming 13 days until Moon's next descending node later on 7 May 2018 at 10:24 in ♒ Aquarius.

-2 days since the previous standstill on 21 April 2018 at 07:38 in ♋ Cancer when the Moon has reached North declination of ∠20.445°, the lunar orbit is extending southward over the next 11 days to face maximum declination of ∠-20.562° at the point of next southern standstill on 4 May 2018 at 23:00 in ♑ Capricorn.
+2 days since the last northern standstill on 21 April 2018 at 07:38 in ♋ Cancer when the Moon has reached North declination of ∠20.445° the lunar orbit is extending southward over the next 11 days to face maximum declination of ∠-20.562° at the point of next southern standstill on 4 May 2018 at 23:00 in ♑ Capricorn.

 In 6 days on 30 April 2018 at 00:58 in ♏ Scorpio the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.